Ian MacGregor: Death

 MacGregor died of a heart attack, at Taunton, Somerset and was cremated.

-On his death, many involved in the 1984-5 strike expressed great bitterness against him.
+On his death, many involved in the 1984-85 strike expressed great bitterness against him.
 NUM vice-president at the time, Mick McGahey said, "It's no loss to people of my ilk.
 MacGregor was a vicious anti-trades unionist, anti-working class person, recruited by the Tory government quite deliberately for the purpose of destroying trade unionism in the mining industry.
-I will not suffer any grief, not will I in any way cry over the loss of Ian MacGregor."
-Others saw him as a positive force.
-Former Prime Minister Margaret Thatcher said: "He brought a breath of fresh air to British industry and he had such a genial personality.
+I will not suffer any grief, nor will I in any way cry over the loss of Ian MacGregor."
+Former Prime Minister Margaret Thatcher said, "He brought a breath of fresh air to British industry and he had such a genial personality.
 He had a tremendous way of putting things.
 He made a real difference and I was very grateful when he came back to this country."